 If you’re driving a car without insurance, or considering driving uninsured to save money, this post is for you.
 The consequences of driving without insurance outweigh any financial savings.
-Here’s what you need to know before you hit the road without insurance.
+When you have a lapse in coverage (meaning, you don’t have insurance for a period of time), you’ll be penalized by paying more for insurance later, no matter your insurance provider.
+It’s better to keep your coverage—even if it’s state minimum—than to not have coverage at all.
+Here’s what you need to know.

 Can you drive without insurance?
 Like, is it legal?